 Orange pumpkins are the icon of American Halloween festivities.
-But the holiday is actually All Hallows Eve, a time when ghosts may emerge from their graves and scary things can happen at night.
+However, the holiday is actually All Hallows Eve, a time when ghosts may emerge from their graves and scary things can happen at night.
 That opens up many more possibilities for plants for a Halloween garden.
-When you are selecting Halloween inspired plants, go for the interesting, the spooky and the night-blooming.
+When you are selecting Halloween inspired plants, go for the interesting, the spooky, and the night-blooming.
 Read on for some tips about choosing plants with a Halloween theme.

 Plants with a Halloween Theme

 Of course you’re going to see pumpkins everywhere as time ticks toward October 31st, but your selection of plants for a Halloween garden can’t stop there.
 The current trend of carving out jack-o’-lanterns is a relatively recent one.
 Before pumpkins were popular for Halloween, kids carved turnips and the large, orange roots of mangold.
 So, when you are choosing Halloween garden plants to include in your festivities, pick those as well.
 In yesteryear, Halloween traditions had more to do with divining the future than they do today.
 Garden plants and fruits used for divination included the apple (of which when placed under the pillow, was said to produce dreams of a future spouse), flax, and hazelnuts.
 Other plants that can be associated with Halloween, or autumn in general, might include pots of chrysanthemums, asters, sneezeweed or other daisy-like plants.

 Choosing Halloween Garden Plants for Night

 All the best Halloween festivities take place at night, including the custom of trick-or-treating.
 That’s why the best Halloween inspired plants are those that flower only at twilight.
 These plants are perfect for a Halloween-themed garden, even in midsummer.